tgmendes/pokeapi-sdk/README.md

 go get github.com/tgmendes/pokeapi-sdk
 ```

-## What it does
+## Features

-This SDK allows you to:
+This SDK allows any consumer to interact with the pokemon API.

+For now it is limited in scope, and only provides methods to fetch pokemon
+or generations.

+Results from the API are parsed, enriched and transformed to provide a more
+ergonomic experience (for example, pokemon moves data is automatically fetched
+and transformed to a more readable format).

+Summary of features:
+- Get Pokemon or Generation data
-- Fetch Pokemon data by name or ID
+- Fetch resources by name, id, or all
-- Retrieve generation information
+- Paginate through lists of results from the API
+- Rate limiting with configurable burst and limit
+- Automatic caching of results
 - Access Pokemon moves, stats, and other attributes
-- Benefit from automatic caching and rate limiting
-- Handle paginated results

 ## Usage